MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 You can also add RLS to a DirectLake dataset.
 If you define security for both SQL and DAX, DirectLake falls back to DirectQuery for tables that have RLS in SQL.
 In such cases, DAX, or MDX results are limited to the user's identity.

-To expose reports using a DirectLake dataset with RLS without a DirectQuery fallback, use [apps in Power BI](/power-bi/consumer/end-user-apps).
+To expose reports using a DirectLake dataset with RLS without a DirectQuery fallback, use direct dataset sharing or [apps in Power BI](/power-bi/consumer/end-user-apps).
 With apps in Power BI you can give access to reports without viewer access.
 This kind of access means that the users can't use SQL.
 To enable DirectLake to read the data, you need to [switch the data source credential](/power-bi/enterprise/directlake-fixed-identity) from Single Sign On (SSO) to a fixed identity that has access to the files in the lake.

 ## Protect data